mrgnlabs/marginfi-v2/README.md

 Build the program with:

-`anchor build -p marginfi --no-default-features --features localnet`
+`anchor build -p marginfi --no-default-features`

 You may also need to build the liquidity incentive program and mock program:
 * `anchor build -p mocks`